apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 ### **Environment Setup**

 Download flink-1.16.0-scala-2.12.tar.gz which can be obtained from the official Flink website.
-Download the corresponding version of the package to the StreamPark deployment server.
+Download the corresponding version of the package to the Apache StreamPark deployment server.

 ```shell
 # Unzip